-A simple to make, delicious to eat recipe for breakfast, brunch or even a relaxed Sunday supper in front of the T.V.
+A simple to make, delicious to eat meal for breakfast, brunch or even a relaxed Sunday supper in front of the T.V.

-It combines bacon and those freshly-laid eggs with cheese and milk to make one of the most scrumptious comfort food meals ever!
+It combines bacon and those freshly-laid eggs with cheese and milk to make one of the most delicious comfort food meals ever.

-One of the best things about it is that it can (and preferably should) be made several hours - even the night before - you want to eat it and left in the refrigerator for the tastes to combine.
+One of the best things about it is that it can (and preferably should) be made several hours before you want to eat it and left in the refrigerator for the tastes to combine.